Wordups/Wordups/README.md

     *"Configuration and enforcement of compliance policies in Microsoft Intune to ensure secure and compliant device management."*
   - [PowerShell Scripts for Intune Compliance Reporting](https://github.com/Wordups/Intune-Compliance-Scripts)
     *"PowerShell scripts for automating compliance reporting and policy enforcement in Microsoft Intune."*
+📱 Intune iOS Device Management Project
+Repository: Intune iOS Device Management

+Overview
+This project showcases my expertise in configuring and managing iOS devices using Microsoft Intune.
+It highlights:

+Device enrollment for corporate and BYOD scenarios.
+Compliance policy creation for passcode complexity and app restrictions.
+Deployment and validation of essential apps (e.g., Kith, YouTube Kids, GitHub).
+Troubleshooting MDM authority issues and license configurations.
+Automation of compliance reporting with PowerShell.
+Key Highlights
+Resolved challenges with MDM Authority and tenant configuration.
+Successfully enrolled devices and ensured compliance with security policies.
+Demonstrated zero-touch app deployment and real-time policy enforcement.
 - <b>Cybersecurity Playbook</b>
   - [Incident Response Plan Aligned with NIST Standards](https://github.com/Wordups/Incident-Response-NIST)
     *"Incident response plan based on NIST standards for detecting, mitigating, and recovering from cybersecurity incidents."*